Contact structures with singularities: from local to global: Introduction

 \section{Introduction}

 Contact manifolds have been known for a long time to be the odd-dimensional counterpart to symplectic manifolds.
-As opposed to symplectic manifolds, contact manifolds are in a way more flexible: Any odd dimensional manifold satisfying an algebraic-topological condition (more precisely almost contact) admits a contact structure (see \cite{bem} and \cite{cpp}).
+As opposed to symplectic manifolds, contact manifolds are in a way more flexible: Any odd dimensional manifold satisfying an algebraic-topological condition (more precisely almost contact) admits a contact structure \cite{bem}.
 The history of contact geometry dates back to Sophus Lie and the study of optics \cite{Geiges}.
 Contact and symplectic manifolds are closely related and come into the scene as a natural language associated to (Hamiltonian) dynamics.
+The Hamiltonian dynamics induces an interesting class of vector fields when restricted to special level sets of the Hamiltonian, , namely Reeb vector fields.
+A particular but outstanding source of examples of Reeb vector fields is provided by geodesic flows on a Riemannian manifold.

 In this alluring connection between symplectic and contact manifolds a natural aspect has been neglected: Can we consider \emph{singular forms}?
 This is too wild as a question as singularities can be too complicated.
 However in the last years, a class of singular symplectic forms called $b^m$-symplectic forms has been widely explored by several authors \cite{GMP, gmps, km}.
-In this article, we do a first step towards studying the geometry and topology of the odd-dimensional counterpart of those manifolds, called $b^m$-contact manifolds.
+In this article, we do a first step towards studying the local geometry and topology of the odd-dimensional counterpart of those manifolds, called $b^m$-contact manifolds.
+These structures appear in a collection of problems ranging from celestial mechanics (as the so-called restricted planar circular three body problem, see \cite{MO2}) to fluid mechanics (see \cite{MOP}).
+Geodesic flows on manifolds with boundary and on pseudo-Riemannian manifolds also yield rich sources of examples.

-Those manifolds constitute a generalization of contact manifolds, where the non-integrability condition is satisfied on a dense subset, but is integrable on a hypersurface.
+Those manifolds constitute a generalization of contact manifolds, where the non-integrability condition is satisfied on a dense subset, but where the distribution is integrable on a hypersurface.
 Alternatively, this can be thought of as studying contact manifolds with boundary, where the distribution is tangent to the boundary.